-Several tribes may have fishing rights in the area and are listed in section 3.10.
+A number of tribes may have fishing rights in the project area, and are listed in section 3.10.
 USACE has consulted and will continue to consult with tribal leaders and natural resource directors regarding avoiding impacts to tribal fisheries resources.